 A more precise answer is that availability of source code is a warrant of security, not a weakness.
 The freedom of the software ensures it can be inspected, tested and improved by a very wide community.
 A good lock is secure because the technology used to design it is open, though only the key holder can open it.
 The same goes for software.

 I'm on my own with free software.

 - If you are looking for good documentation and support forums to assist you, there is plenty available for free ("open source") software.

-Each GNU/Linux distribution has its own community (for example, Ubuntu support or Fedora docs), but there are also general free software help communities, like LinuxQuestions.org.
+Each GNU/Linux distribution has its own community (for example, Ubuntu support or Fedora wiki), but there are also general free software help communities, like LinuxQuestions.org.

 - If you need someone you can reach on the phone anytime to assist you, the companies behind most distributions provide commercial support: see the Ubuntu Commercial Support or Red Hat Enterprise Linux pages for example.

 This is where free software all started.
 You will find a wealth of information about the free software philosophy, the history of the project, and the stands taken by the Free Software Foundation (the organisation behind GNU).

 The concept of Free / Libre / Open Source Software presented in a highly readable, friendly way.
 A must-read.

 A simple and clear website about the free format OpenDocument, showing the importance of freedom in formats (not just in applications).